 At BMO Bank of Montreal®, we are committed to helping Canadian businesses develop and succeed.

-The purpose of this Business Coach is to provide the help you need to develop a well-thought-out plan.
+This Business Coach brochure can help you to develop a well-thought-out plan.

-While a business plan can go a long way in helping you get the financing you need, it can also be important in helping your business succeed over the long term.
+While a business plan can help you get the financing you need, it can also help your business succeed over the long term.
 With a sound business plan, you'll have solid goals to aim for, a strategy for reaching them and a useful understanding of the environment in which your business is operating.
 A business plan doesn't have to be complicated or time consuming.
 It simply requires you to consider the factors that will affect your business and allows you to plan to deal with them.
 You should also realize your plan isn't written in stone: expect the unexpected and change your plan when necessary.